mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-28-morgantj-portrait.md

 ---
 layout: media
-title: "For my next trick..."
+title: "For my next trick…"
 excerpt: "PaperFaces portrait of @morgantj drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-morgantj-twitter-lg.jpg